-12. Securely store the road wheel and jack in the cargo area.
+12. Remove the small center cap and securely store the road wheel in the cargo area.

 Stowed Spare

 13. Have the aluminum road wheel and tire repaired as soon as possible, properly secure the spare tire with the special wing nut torqued to 3.7 ft-lbs (5 N·m), reinstall the jack and tool kit foam tray, and latch the rear load floor cover.